suhanaser/Rootstrap/README.md

 \<treefile> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  The tree file (rooted tree only in Newick format) where you want to calculate rBED and rSED values.

-Note: In order to calculate rBED and rSED values, the true root should be known (or assumed to e known) in advance.
+Note: In order to calculate rBED and rSED values, the true root should be known (or assumed to be known) in advance.